Patriots vs Dolphins Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 New England vs. Miami Prediction (AI)

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every past game between the Patriots and Dolphins and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over tons of data from every past game between the Patriots and Dolphins and using recursive machine learning and impressive AI to crunch the data to a single cover probability.

-Remi has been most watching on the growing emphasis human bettors regularly put on Miami’s strength factors between a Patriots team going up against a possibly unhealthy Dolphins team.
-We’ve found the true game analytics appear to reflect a strong lean against one Vegas line specifically.
+Remi has been most focused on the linear correlation of emphasis human bettors often put on player performance factors between a Patriots team going up against a possibly rested Dolphins team.
+It appears the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.